xnorcode/Shopping-Cart/README.md

-# MVP EXAMPLE - SHOPPING CART ANDROID APP
+# MVP-Android-Example - SHOPPING CART ANDROID APP

 ShoppingCart app is an sample that demonstrates how the MVP architecture works